-Established in 2016, ODC Conservation Services provided land management and restoration services, invasive species management, and wildlife habitat and conservation improvement services to public and private landowners throughout West Michigan.
+Established in 2016, ODC Conservation Services provides land management and restoration services, invasive species management, and wildlife habitat and conservation improvement services to public and private landowners throughout West Michigan.

 For non-native brush and trees, removal with machinery is often recommended.
 This process extracts entire root balls of invasive shrubs such as Autumn Olive, Honeysuckle, and Buckthorn.